matrixinfer-ai/kthena/docs/kthena/docs/reference/crd/workload.serving.volcano.sh.md

-AutoscalingPolicyBinding is the Schema for the models API.
+AutoscalingPolicyBinding is the Schema for the autoscalingpolicybindings API.